 The board recognizes the importance of protecting staff, students, and facilities in the event of an earthquake.
 Facilities will be designed and maintained in a manner that recognizes the potential danger from such an occurrence.
 Likewise, staff must be prepared to take necessary action to protect students and staff from harm.

 “Drop – cover – hold on” is the basic functional earthquake response.
-The superintendent will establish guidelines and the action for building principals to take should an earthquake occur while school is in session.
+The superintendent or designee will establish guidelines and the action for building principals to take should an earthquake occur while school is in session.

 Additional Drills

-In addition to the above four functional response drills, the istrict shall, at a minimum, also develop response plans for the following:
+In addition to the above four functional response drills, the district shall, at a minimum, also develop response plans for the following:

 Pandemic/Epidemic